Sinulog: History

 Santo Niño de Cebu was brought to the Philippines during the Magellan expedition.

 On March 16, 1521, Ferdinand Magellan arrived and planted the Christian cross on the shores of Cebu, claiming the territory for Spain.
 He presented the image of the Child Jesus to the Rajah Humabon.
-Hara Humamay (or Amihan in some versions) was later named Queen Juana after Juana, mother of Charles I of Spain, and she, along with the rulers of the island and some 800 natives, were converted to the Christian faith.
+Hara Humamay (or Amihan, in some versions) was later named Queen Juana, after Juana, mother of Charles I of Spain, and she, along with the rulers of the island and some 800 natives, were converted to the Christian faith.

 Some Sinulog dances interpret the historical events surrounding the arrival of the Spaniards and the presentation of the Santo Niño to Queen Juana, though other performances may emphasize different aspects of the festival's history and significance.
 A popular theme among Sinulog dances is Queen Juana holding the Santo Niño in her arms and using it to bless her people, who were often afflicted with sickness believed to be caused by demons and other evil spirits.

 Arrival of López de Legazpi

-The expedition led by Miguel Lopez de Legazpi bombarded the native settlement when they arrived on April 28, 1565.
-Inside a burning hut, one of Legazpi's men, Juan Camus, discovered the image of the Santo Niño inside a wooden box beside other idols.
+The expedition led by Miguel Lopez de Legazpi bombarded the native settlement when it arrived on April 28, 1565.
+Inside a burning hut, one of Legazpi's men, Juan Camus, discovered the image of the Santo Niño inside a wooden pine box.
 When Legazpi arrived, he found that the natives performed dances, which were later associated with the honoring of the Santo Niño.
-The Augustinian friars who accompanied López de Legazpi in his expedition built a church on the site where it was found, called San Agustin Church, later renamed to Basilica Minore del Santo Niño.
+The Augustinian friars who accompanied López de Legazpi on his expedition built a church on the site where the image of the Santo Niño was found, which later became the Basilica Minore del Santo Niño.